 · U.S. citizen

 · major should lead to a career in public service

 · demonstrate an interest in public service at federal, state or local level

 Application deadline: December 1 ( for succeeding year).

 New York City Department of Personnel's Fellowship/Internship

 The Urban Fellows Program is a nine-month program that combines work in Mayoral offices and city agencies with an intensive seminar that explores key issues facing the city government.
+Good career prospects.
 The fellowship carries a stipend of $20,000.

 Application deadline: January 18 (for September of that year)